-- To develop and implement a work plan that will ensure that the training and technical assistance included in the approved application address the goals and objectives of the approved project in an efficient, effective and timely manner. - To submit regular semi-annual Financial Status Report (Standard Form 269) and progress reports that describe activities undertaken under the training and technical assistance project. - To work cooperatively and collaboratively with ACF officials, other Federal agency officials conducting related activities, and other entities or organizations contracted by ACF to assist in carrying out the purposes of the Community Economic Development Program.
-Such cooperation and collaboration shall include, but not be limited to, providing requested financial and programmatic information, creating opportunities for interviews with agency officials and staff and allowing on-site observation of activities supported under the cooperative agreement.
+• To develop and implement a work plan that will ensure that the delivery of administration and management expertise included in the approved application address the goals and objectives of the approved project in an efficient, effective and timely manner.

+• To submit regular semi-annual Financial Status Reports (Standard Form 269) and progress reports that describes activities undertaken under the training and technical assistance project.

+- To work cooperatively and collaboratively with ACF officials, other Federal agency officials conducting related activities, and other entities or organizations contracted by ACF to assist in carrying out the purposes of the Community Economic Development Program.
+Such cooperation and collaboration shall include, but not be limited to, providing requested financial and programmatic information, creating opportunities for interviews with agency officials and staff and allowing on-site observation of activities supported under the cooperative agreement. - To notify the Office of Community Services Project Officer if revisions are needed to the cooperative agreement. - To consult with the Office of Community Services Project Officer in implementing the activities on an ongoing and frequent basis. - To comply with Community Economic Development Program regulations and all other applicable Federal statues and regulations in effect during the time the applicant is receiving funding.

-- To notify the Office of Community Services Project Officer in implementing the activities on an ongoing and frequent basis. - To consult with the Office of Community Services Project Officer in implementing the activities on an ongoing and frequent basis. - To comply with Community Economic Development Program regulations and all other applicable Federal statutes and regulations in effect during the time the applicant is receiving funding. - To notify the Federal Project Officer of any key personnel changes in writing. - To ensure that the executive director and/or project director attend a two-day OCS national grantee training workshop in Washington, DC The workshop will be scheduled shortly after the effective date of the grant award. - To submit applications for continuation funding by July 1, 2004 if an applicant expects to receive a continuation cooperative agreement in FY 2005.
+To notify the Federal Project Officer of any key personnel changes in writing.

+• To ensure that the executive director and/or project director attend a two-day national OCS grantee training workshop in Washington, DC.
+The workshop will be scheduled shortly after the effective date of the grant award.

+• To submit applications for continuation funding by July 1, 2002 if the applicant expects to receive a continuation cooperative agreement in FY 2005.

-Responsibilities of ACF/OCS:
+Responsibilities of ACF/OCS

-- To provide consultation to the grantee with regard to the development of the work plan approaches to address problems that arise and identification of areas needing technical assistance. - To consult with and to provide the grantee the data collection requirements of OCS and to keep the grantee informed of policy developments as they affect the implementation of the project. - To provide timely review, comment and decisions on significant project documents. - To work with the grantee to address issues or problems with regard to the grantee's ability to carry out the full range of activities include in the approved application in the most efficient and effective manner. - To promptly review written requests for approval of deviations from the project descriptions or approved budget.
+- To provide consultation to the grantee with regard to the development of the work plan approaches to address problems that arise and identification of areas needing technical assistance. - To consult with and to provide the grantee the data collection requirements of OCS and to keep the grantee informed of policy development as they affect the implementation of the project. - To provide timely review, comment and decisions on significant project documents. - To work with the grantee to address issues or problems with regard to the grantee's ability to carry out the full range of activities included in the approved application in the most efficient and effective manner. - To promptly review written requests for approval of deviations from the project description or approved budget.
 Any changes which affect the terms and conditions of the grant award or revisions/amendments to the cooperative agreement or to the approved scope of activities will require prior approval by the ACF Grants Management Officer.

 Anticipated Total Program Funding: \$23.4 Million is expected to be available for the entire Community Economic Development Program.
-The estimated level of funding available for this Training and Technical Assistance Priority Area is \$269,060.
+The estimated level of funding available for this Priority Area-Administration and Management Expertise (AM) is \$350,000.

 Anticipated Number of Awards: 1.

-Ceiling on Amount of Individual Awards: \$269,060.
+Anticipated Total Priority Area Funding: \$350,000 per budget period.
+Ceiling on Amount of Individual Awards: \$350,000 per budget period.